Year 4

 English

-The term has started with a focus on ‘Science Fiction’ which will be covered via The Iron Man by Ted Hughes and ‘Stories from a Different Culture’ will be addressed through Journey to Jo’burg by Beverley Naidoo.
-We will also focus on writing persuasive adverts and the work of Shakespeare through a study of A Midsummer Night’s Dream, finishing off the term with some performance poetry.
+In English, the term has started with a focus on ‘Science Fiction’ which will be covered via The Iron Man by Ted Hughes and ‘Stories from a Different Culture’ will be addressed through Journey to Jo’burg by Beverley Naidoo.
+We will also focus on writing based on the work of Shakespeare through a study of A Midsummer Night’s Dream, finishing off the term with some performance poetry.
 Through all written work, we will be focussing on the development of key skills to improve organisation (paragraphs) and develop dramatic writing techniques.
+We will also be recapping on many key skills learnt throughout the year.

 Maths

-We will begin by continuing to learn about DECIMALS (including partitioning in 10ths and 100ths, ordering, comparing, rounding and converting fractions to decimals).
+In Maths lessons, we’ll begin by continuing to learn about DECIMALS (including partitioning in 10ths and 100ths, ordering, comparing, rounding and converting fractions to decimals).
+LENGTH & PERIMETER looking at equivalent lengths when measuring alongside calculating the perimeter of rectilinear shapes and regular polygons.
 Another area of coverage is TIME (including telling the time using 12 and 24 hour clocks, converting digital & analogue time, calculation problems involving time and converting seconds, minutes and hours).
 Whilst learning about MONEY, the children will cover the concepts of tenths and hundredths.
-ANGLES & TURN involving identifying and ordering angles, including those in polygons.
+ANGLES & TURN involving identifying and ordering angles in shapes, including those in polygons.
+POSITION & DIRECTION plotting coordinates on a grid as well as drawing and translating shapes on a grid.
 The final area covered this term is STATISTICS where the focus will be on interpreting and drawing charts and line graphs.

 Other subjects

-In Spanish, the children will learn about wild & domestic animals, animal habitats, market and restaurant role play and The Three Little Pigs.
+In Spanish, the children will learn about wild & domestic animals, animal habitats, market & restaurant role play and The Three Little Pigs.

 General Information